Skip to content

 • Dockerfile_armv8 : based on Debians docker image.
 Will add Powershell with own install routines.
 So no dependency on Microsoft docker repo anymore.

-• JMonitor.ps1 : The initial script I wrote for my client PC to monitor ICMP-performance of my internet connection.
+• JMonitor.ps1 : The initial payload-script I wrote for my client PC to monitor ICMP-performance of my internet connection.
 It is based on a much older NT-CMD version.
 Target of this project was to make this functionality available in docker on my different servers (Synology NAS 718+, Raspberry Pi, Windows) to run 24/7/365 independently from my client workstation.
 I already collected > 1 million data points giving me an interesting overview over the behavior and quality of the internet line and the reliability of my internal network (router / NAS downtimes)

 • Currently missing in this repo: My private reporting MS-Excel sheet using the CSV as a database input and showing the graphical output.
 I plan to use the CSV to learn about Grafana/InfluxDB later if I find some time.
 But for now Excel does the job.
 A demo output can be found at this screenshoot screenshootExcel1.